rayangdn/thymio-epfl/report.md

 - The requirements of this project do not allow repositioning of obstacles during the experiment.
 If this were a requirement, dynamic obstacle handling capability to update paths based on newly detected obstacles from the vision system should be added.

 - The worst-case complexity is at least O(n²log n) for constructing the [Visibility Graph]([https://github.com/TaipanRex/pyvisgraph](https://github.com/TaipanRex/pyvisgraph/tree/master)), where n is the number of vertices.
 This arises in scenarios where all vertices are mutually visible, requiring visibility checks for every pair of vertices.
 While this complexity is manageable in static environments with relatively few obstacles, it becomes prohibitively high in dense or highly complex environments with many obstacles, where the number of vertices and potential edges can grow rapidly.
 Such situations can lead to significant computational overhead, making the approach impractical for real-time applications.
-Alternatives like Rapidly-exploring Random Trees ([RRTs](https://theclassytim.medium.com/robotic-path-planning-rrt-and-rrt-212319121378)), Potential Fields, and Grid-based methods (e.g., A*, D*,(https://www.sciencedirect.com/science/article/pii/S1474667016327410)) offer more scalable solutions, improving in some cases computational efficiency O(nlog n), each with trade-offs in efficiency and path quality.
+Alternatives like Rapidly-exploring Random Trees ([RRTs](https://theclassytim.medium.com/robotic-path-planning-rrt-and-rrt-212319121378)), Potential Fields, and Grid-based methods (e.g., A*, D*,[Grid-based methods](https://www.sciencedirect.com/science/article/pii/S1474667016327410)) offer more scalable solutions, improving in some cases computational efficiency O(nlog n), each with trade-offs in efficiency and path quality.

 ## Local Navigation